aosanya/flightSurety/README.md

         Policy Purchase
         ✓ Buy Policy (1482ms)...

-On the home page, click 'Load Existing Contract'
+On the home page, click 'Load Existing Contract'.
+The test actions should then yield the same results in the dapp.
-You should have the following entities in your dapp to test with